-The approach to Flam is sensational, sailing along the Sognefjorden, one of Norway’s most stunning fjords.
-You have to be up and about shortly after 5 am to capture this view though!
+The approach to Flam was sensational, sailing along the Sognefjorden, one of Norway’s most stunning fjords.
+You will have to be up and about shortly after 5 am to capture this view though!

 Tucked between two mountains at the head of Aurlandsfjorden, Flam (Flåm to be correct) is a community of around 400 souls, less than 10% the total occupancy of the ship.
 Although the hamlet is a good base for hiking and has a visit-worthy 17th-century church, its main tourist draw is the Flam Railway.

 Slap bang in the middle of Flam.
 It makes the hamlet look like a model village.